UVA-Engineering-Decision-Analysis/Ryan-Krechel-Project-SYS-6014/README.md

 _The rule the decision-maker will use to choose a preferred action a∗ from the menu A of possible actions._

-The model will find the utility function for each particular action and pick the action with the highest utility.
+The model will find the utility function for each particular action and pick the action with the highest utility for each day of the year.

 ### NOTES